Neverender: Children of The Fence Edition

-Neverender: Children of the Fence Edition is a live CD/DVD box set by rock band Coheed and Cambria that was released on March 24, 2009.
+Neverender: Children of the Fence Edition is a live CD/DVD box set by American progressive rock band Coheed and Cambria that was released on March 24, 2009.
 It contains five DVDs and four CDs featuring live footage of the concert series Neverender and audio from each night.
 In addition, a fifth disc features a documentary of the concert series.
 The band officially reported on their Myspace that the Children Of The Fence edition would be limited to 15,000 copies worldwide.
 The first 3,000 copies were signed by the band.
 Children of the Fence is a reference to Heaven's Fence, the universe in which the band's concept albums take place, and thereby the nickname for fans of the band.

 History

 Coheed and Cambria embarked on a sixteen date tour across four cities with four dates taking place per city.
 On each one of these four dates, the band performed one of their concept albums telling the story of The Amory Wars.
 The DVD set was announced the first night of the New York City leg of the tour on October 22, 2008.
 The DVD was filmed at Terminal 5.
 A condensed version was also made available on March 24, 2009 and contains two discs featuring the live concert only.
 The set debuted at #1 on Billboard's Top Music Video chart.
 The set was certified Gold by the RIAA in May 2009.